iidb/wing-docs/docs/p2/part2.md

 }
 ```

 To get the table bitset of $S$, you can enumerate all the tables in $S$ and bitwise-OR the `table_bitset_` field in their sequential scan nodes.
-In sequential scan nodes the `table_bitset_` field is an one-hot vector representing the table itself.
-You can also enumerate table sets from small to large, store the result of subsets, so that you can just perform one bitwise-OR operation to calculate the new table set using old table set results.
+In sequential scan nodes, the `table_bitset_` field is a one-hot vector representing the table itself.
+You can also enumerate table sets from small to large, and store the result of subsets, so that you can just perform one bitwise-OR operation to calculate the new table set using old table set results.

-After executing DP algorithm, you need to create a new plan.
+After executing the DP algorithm, you need to create a new plan.
 You need to create plan nodes based on your DP result.

 You can create a nested loop join plan node as follows: